-Learn more about five common issues for women in their third trimester and a few tips to help with each.
+Keep reading to learn more about five common issues for women during the third trimester of pregnancy (and get a few tips to help with each).

-- Watch your weight to help limit the stretch marks - often caused by rapid weight gain.
+- Watch your weight to help limit the stretch marks, which is often caused by rapid weight gain

-- Focus on a healthy diet with plenty of vitamin C to keep your skin toned.
+- Focus on including foods with plenty of vitamin C in your diet to keep your skin toned

-HeartburnPregnancy muscles loosen the muscle that closes off the esophagus from the stomach.
-When this happens, stomach contents can back up into the esophagus causing a burning sensation knowing as heartburn.
-Combine that with a growing uterus that is squeezing the stomach and it's no wonder many pregnant women experience heartburn.
-Tips to help:
+During pregnancy, the muscle that closes off your esophagus from your stomach loosens.
+When this happens, your stomach contents can back up into your esophagus and cause a burning sensation that’s known as heartburn.
+Combined with pressure from the growing baby that is squeezing on your stomach, it’s no wonder why so many pregnant women experience heartburn.

 - Avoid high-fat foods, spicy foods, and caffeine